ClueoFoundation/ClueoMCP/README.md

 ## 🤝 Contributing

-We welcome contributions to the open source Clueo MCP Server!
+We welcome contributions to the open source OpenClueo MCP Server!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-personality`)